Periodic Euclidean Graphs on Integer Points: Net Generation

 \subsection{Deleting the Bad Nets}

-Following Definition~\ref{degenerate}, a solution would be ``degenerate'' if two edges of the original net $\cN$ intersected\footnote{Scaffolding edges, i.e., edges incident to one or two scaffolding points, don't matter as they don't occur in $\cN$ -- and wouldn't represent edges in any crystal graph represented by $\cN$.} Notice that degeneracy can be captured by systems of linear equations, as follows.
+Following Definition~\ref{degenerate}, a solution would be ``degenerate'' if two edges of the original net $\cN$ intersected.
+Notice that degeneracy can be captured by systems of linear equations, as follows.
 Formally, the edge $\{ \mathbf x, \mathbf y \}$ would intersect the edge $\{ \mathbf z, \mathbf w \}$ if there existed $p, q \in [0, 1]$ such that

 i.e., if

 (Notice that if $p, q \in \{ 0, 1\}$, then this would characterize a collision of two vertices.)
 For each $p, q \in [0, 1]$, this gives us a vector space to avoid, the result being that we want to take the nets generated in Subsection~\ref{naive} and delete these vector subspaces.